PxlSyl/egui-desktop/README.md

   <img src="screenshots/mac4.png" alt="egui-desktop macOS example 4" width="45%">
 </div>

+## Projects using this crate

+If you want your project to be added there, just ask!

+- [Logline](https://github.com/zibo-chen/logline) : High-Performance Log Viewer with AI-Powered Analysis via MCP.

 ## ⚠️ Disclaimer

 **This project is currently in alpha version and under active development.** It may not be fully tested on all platforms.
 While we strive for cross-platform compatibility, some features may behave differently or have limitations on certain operating systems.
 Please test thoroughly in your target environments before using in production applications.